Status: Draft

 1.1 Purpose

 QWED-Attestation defines a standard format for cryptographic proofs of verification.
-An attestation is a signed statement that a specific verification was performed by a trusted verifier at a specific time.1.2 Use Cases
+An attestation is a signed statement that a specific verification was performed by a trusted verifier at a specific time.1.2 Use cases

 | Use Case | Description |